 A question that our pest control heroes get a lot is “What do bed bug eggs look like?”.
 The last thing anyone wants to be surprised by is a bed bug infestation.
 To know how to treat bed bugs, however, you must first know how to identify them.
-While our trained experts can perform a detailed inspection for bed bugs, sometimes our customers want to identify the problem before they call.
+While our trained experts can perform a detailed inspection for bed bugs, we can help you identify the problem before you give us a call!
 Read on below for how to spot bed bug eggs if you think you may have an infestation.

 Bed bug eggs are small, white, or semi-translucent colored, and difficult to spot with the naked eye.
 They are usually found in clusters, and they look similar to a piece of uncooked white rice.
 If you spot shaded egg shells, the bed bugs will be active and an infestation could more than likely occur.
 If you have seen bed bugs in your home or are suspicious of an infestation, contact us today for your FREE initial inspection.
 We will send one of our pest control heroes to assess your space and free you from your infestation!

-Bed bugs are generally apparent to the natural eye when they have quite recently gotten done with eating, and it is then that their size arrives at its most extreme limit.
-Their eggs are tiny, and it could be essential to utilize an amplifying glass or comparative apparatus to recognize them.
+Bed bugs are generally visible to the natural eye, especially if they’ve just eaten – that’s when they’re the largest!
+Bedbug eggs are tiny, and it could be necessary to utilize an magnifying glass to recognize them.